antonia-white/deilen/TESTING.md

    >![Add product](documentation/testing/add.png)

 - [x] Edit existing products
-   >From a products details page, an admin can easily update the details of said product.
+   >From a product's details page, an admin can easily update the details of said product.
    >![Admin controls](documentation/testing/admin-update-delete.png)

 - [x] Delete products
-   >From a products details page, an admin can easily delete said product.
+   >From a product's details page, an admin can easily delete said product.
 Before deletion a modal is triggered to ensure no accidental deletion.
    >![Delete modal](documentation/testing/delete.png)

 - [x] View all orders, products, product categories, and customer messages